 Where to Stay in Taormina

-Taormina is a really popular tourist destination in Siciliy and, despite its small size, attracts many visitors each year.
-As a result demand for hotels during peak months is very high so we recommend booking your stay well in advance.
+Taormina is a really popular tourist destination in Sicily and, despite its small size, attracts many visitors each year.
+As a result demand for hotels during peak months is very high so we recommend booking your stay well in advance, so it’s important to decide on where to stay in Taormina well in advance of your trip.

 Sicily Itinerary tip: We recommend staying in a hotel in the old town so the restaurants and sights are only a short walk away.
 If you stay by the sea then it’s a long walk or a taxi drive up to the old town.